awsdocs/amazon-aurora-user-guide/doc_source/rds-proxy-endpoints.md

  A proxy endpoint uses the same authentication mechanism as its associated proxy\.
 RDS Proxy automatically sets up permissions and authorizations for the user\-defined endpoint, consistent with the properties of the associated proxy\.

+To learn how proxy endpoints work for DB clusters in an Aurora global database, see [How RDS Proxy endpoints work with global databases](rds-proxy-gdb.md#rds-proxy-gdb.endpoints)\.

 ## Using reader endpoints with Aurora clusters<a name="rds-proxy-endpoints-reader"></a>

  You can create and connect to read\-only endpoints called *reader endpoints* when you use RDS Proxy with Aurora clusters\.
 These reader endpoints help to improve the read scalability of your query\-intensive applications\.
 Reader endpoints also help to improve the availability of your connections if a reader DB instance in your cluster becomes unavailable\.